syncfusion-content/javascript-docs/js/Grid/Filter.md

 The corresponding filter menu is opened based on the column type.

 N> 1.
-Need to specify the [`type`](http://help.syncfusion.com/js/api/ejgrid#members:columns-type "type") of column when first record data value is empty or null otherwise the filter menu is not opened.
+Need to specify the [`type`](http://help.syncfusion.com/js/api/ejgrid#members:columns-type "type") of column, when first record data value is empty or null otherwise the filter menu is not opened.
 N> 2.
-The default filter type is Filter bar when `allowFiltering` is enabled and [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") is not set.
+The default filter type is Filter bar, when `allowFiltering` is enabled and [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") is not set.

 The following code example describes the above behavior.